-Getting your transmission fluid changed is one of those things many of us don’t think about regularly.
+Getting your transmission fluid changed is one of those things many of us don’t think about regularly, and there seems to be very little information available on how often to change transmission fluid.
 Changing your engine oil is something most of us do because the last time we got it changed, the shop was nice enough to put a sticker on your windshield to remind you when to come back.
 Also, many modern vehicles have warning lights that come on when it’s time to change your engine oil or are even smart enough to write you a message on your vehicle’s information center to remind you it’s time to head to the mechanic.

 Since your vehicle won’t remind you when it’s time to change your transmission fluid, it’s important for you as the vehicle owner to stay up to date on when or at how many miles you need to change your transmission fluid.
 How often you should get your transmission fluid changed depends on a few different factors including the make and model of your car, the type of transmission it has installed, the type of driving you do and what sort of maintenance you do on your transmission.